 It takes around 45 minutes to walk the coastline here, unless, of course, you stop to watch the turtles during hatching season.

-Along Fethiye Kordon’s interior, you’ll notice grassy parks and outdoor benches that make perfect lounging areas.
-About midway through you’ll find seaside restaurants with Turkish breakfast deals and catch-of-the-day options.
+Along Fethiye Kordon’s interior, there are grassy parks and outdoor benches that make perfect lounging areas.
+Plenty of seaside restaurants with Turkish breakfast deals and catch-of-the-day options are about too.

 If you decide to wander down the whole promenade, you can expect around an hour from one end to the other.

 In the south of Fethiye, the boardwalk is lined with charter boats from Uğur Mumcu Park to the marina.
-It’s a great area to wander around if you like ports, with unique “pirate boats” and sailing yachts parked for the night.
-Some interesting statues appear in the park too, and seafood restaurants border the pathway.
+It’s a great area to wander around if you like ports, with unique “pirate boats” and/or sailing yachts.
+Some interesting statues appear in the park, and seafood restaurants border the pathway.

-I spent maybe 25 days roaming the seaside avenues during my month-long stay in Fethiye.
-It was a great way to get a feel for the city and its inhabitants, and one of my favorite things to do.
+I spent maybe 25 days roaming the seaside avenues during my month-long stay.
+It was a great way to get a feel for the city and its inhabitants, and one of my favorite things to do in Fethiye.

 HANG OUT IN SEHIT FETHI BEY PARK